Alan Stewart, 10th Earl of Galloway

 Alan Plantagenet Stewart, 10th Earl of Galloway, KT, DL, JP (21 October 1835 – 7 February 1901), styled Lord Garlies until 1873, was a British peer and politician.

 Background

 Galloway was the eldest son of Randolph Stewart, 9th Earl of Galloway, and Lady Harriett Blanche, daughter of Henry Somerset, 6th Duke of Beaufort.
-He was educated at Harrow School.
+He was educated at Harrow School and Christ Church, Oxford.

 Cricket

 He played first-class cricket for the Marylebone Cricket Club between 1858 and 1864.

 Public life

 Galloway sat as Member of Parliament for Wigtownshire between 1868 and 1873.
 The latter year he succeeded to his father's earldom and estates, including the family seats of Galloway House and Cumloden House, and entered the House of Lords.

 He was also Lord High Commissioner to the General Assembly of the Church of Scotland from 1876 to 1877 and a justice of the peace and deputy lieutenant for Kirkcudbrightshire and Wigtownshire.
-In 1887 he was appointed a Knight of the Thistle.
+In December 1887 he was appointed a Knight of the Thistle.